edmondkying/home_made_ventilator_servo/README.md

 Please understand that this is not made for professional use.
 It is a desperate measure for desperate time.
 Sometimes having one is better than NOTHING at all.
 Please do not blame me for anything, just trying to do what I can.
 With 5 seconds for inhale interval will yield about 12 breaths per minute.
 You get about 500ml of air which is average size breath.
 So just adjust the time for more or less air.
-Same for exhale.
 You can use a lung tester to test amount of air and pressure.

 assembly, should take about 15 minutes, do not plug in the pumps yet